 A study of the behavior of the individual in the social context, with attention to leadership and small group phenomena, social motivation, attitudes and attitude change.
 Selected research techniques in social psychology.
-Prerequisites: PSYC 250 and PSYC 251, or permission of instructor.
-Credits: 3(3-0)
+Prerequisites: Proficiency in Basic Requirements.
+Credits: 3(3-0).
+Offered every semester.